waffle-iron/IMSTimesheet/README.md

 ### Project Organization
 constants.py - Program constants, such as colors and size.
 main.py - starts the program, calls the window
-app.py - defines the tkinter application window
+io.py - handles file reads-writes
+databaseInterface - handles connecting to the sqlite3 database.db

 ---
 ### Development Resources